vando026/ahri/README.md

 ```

 You need only to run the `readHIVData` function once, which will save an
-.Rda dataset to the same folder with your .dta datasets.
-(However, if
+.Rda dataset to the same folder with your default .dta datasets.
-you download an updated HIV surveillance to the default folder, then you
+(However, if you download an updated HIV surveillance to the default
-will need to run it again.)
-Thereafter, you can run `getHIV` to load in
+folder, then you will need to run it again.)
+Thereafter, you can run
-the data quickly and repeatedly.
+`getHIV` to load in the data quickly and repeatedly.

 ``` r
 hiv <- getHIV()